jmueller209/WIKI_PDA/README.md

 > [!Warning]
 > This project is under construction.
 Some features are not thoroughly tested, incompletely implemented, or lacking documentation.
 This project has only been tested on Fedora so far; other Linux distributions will probably work with little to no tweaking.
 Windows will work in combination with Windows Subsystem for Linux (WSL).
 MacOS is not supported as of right now.
-Keep in mind that the query API might change in the future.

 ---